mkatzef/comms-ml/README.md

 *All required python packages can be installed using `pip install .` inside this repository's root directory.

 ## Usage
-Simulation and feature collection is performed by `comms-ml` based on the two configuration files
+Simulation and feature collection is performed by `comms-ml` based on the two configuration files:
-configuration files:
 1. `simconfig.json`
 2. `samplingconfig.json`

-These two files are the only two required arguments to the simulator, which may be called using:
+The paths to these two files are the only required arguments to the simulator, which may be called using:
 `python3 launch.py [-h] [--silent] sim_config sampling_config`

 ## Example